 When the customer reports a change in Then the change may affect SOC-related expenses The customer's SOC when the customer receives: ALTCS; or FTW-ALTCS and lives in a long term care medical facility.
 Work-related expenses: • Blind Work Expenses; or • Impairment Related Work Expenses The customer's income eligibility or premium amount when the customer receives: • SSI-MAO; • MSP; or • FTW.
-Adjustments to Gross Income: Educator expenses; Certain business expenses of reservists, performing artists and fee-basis government officials; Health savings account deduction; The customer's KidsCare premium amount or income eligibility when the customer qualifies for any of the following MA programs: • Adult; • Caretaker Relative; • Pregnant Woman;
+Adjustments to Gross Income: Educator expenses; Certain business expenses of reservists, performing artists and fee-basis government officials; The customer's KidsCare premium amount or income eligibility when the customer qualifies for any of the following MA programs: Adult; Caretaker Relative; Health savings account deduction; Pregnant Woman;